“The greatness of a nation…and its moral progress, and be measured by the way…its animals are treated.” —Mahatma Gandhi—

 Many of those species had already, or were becoming, extinct in the wild.

 For example: Mohr Gazelle, Addax, Scimitar Horned Gazelle, Painted Hunting Dogs, Bongo, Lemurs, Indian Rhinoceros, and Andean Condor, just to name a few.
+Local species include the Northern Spotted owl, the Vancouver Island Marmot, and the Oregon Spotted Frog.

 The Wildlife Conservatory

-Over the years, the area of our Conservatory has expanded to over 300 acres, incorporating an adjacent area of leased crown land, and we had became a veritable modern Ark, helping save many species from extinction.
+Over the years, the area of our Conservatory expanded to over 300 acres, incorporating an adjacent area of leased crown land, and we became a modern “Ark”, helping save these many species from extinction.
 The small founding herds of two’s and three’s thrived and multiplied to became fifteen, twenty, then thirty, forty, and more!
 The resulting healthy herds of these extremely rare wild animals, allowed Mountain View Conservation to send them back out in small groups to other conservation facilities to continue the breeding program work and, with several species, actually sending them back to their home habitats in Africa, Asia, and other destinations around the world.

 The offspring survival rate of our Conservation Programs continues to be high, and over the years success has rewarded the patient philanthropic work of the Blankstein’s.